-- (a) Terms of the original regional team members shall be staggered as follows: one-half of the initial members of the review team shall serve 2-year terms, and one-half of the initial members shall serve 3-year terms.
-The initial terms shall be drawn by lot at the first meeting of the review team.
-Following the initial terms, each member of the review team shall serve 3-year terms.
+vacancies. - 20 (a) Terms of the original regional team members shall be 21 staggered as follows: one-half of the initial members of the 22 review team shall serve 2-year terms, and one-half of the 23 initial members shall serve 3-year terms.
+The initial terms 24 shall be drawn by lot at the first meeting of the review team.
+25 Following the initial terms each member of the review team

+- shall serve 3-year terms.
 No member shall serve more than 2 consecutive terms.
-Length of terms of co-chairs, the secretary, and other officers coincide with regional review team membership terms. - (b) Vacancies shall be filled by individuals who meet the requirements of Section 50 either by an application process or upon the recommendation of a member of the regional review team, and approved by a vote of the majority of the regional review team members.
+Length of terms of co-chairs, the secretary, and other officers coincide with regional review team membership terms. - (b) Vacancies shall be filled by individuals who meet the requirements of Section 50 either by an application process or upon the recommendation of a member of the review team, and approved by a vote of the majority of the regional review team members.
 Vacancies occurring during a term shall be filled to complete the current term.
 Members whose terms have expired may continue to serve until a new member is appointed.
-Former members are eligible for reappointment after the expiration of at least 12 months following their last date of service.

-Section 60.
-Regional review team quorum; meetings; compensation.

-- (a) All members of the regional review team are voting members.
-Five members of the regional review team shall constitute a quorum. - (b) At the first meeting and at subsequent meetings when terms expire, the regional review team shall elect 2 co-chairs and a secretary and may elect any other officers the voting members deem necessary to carry out the duties and responsibilities of the regional review team. - (c) Each regional review team shall meet at least quarterly on a date and at a time and location determined by the co-chairs.
-Additional meetings may be convened by the co-chairs upon at least 7 days' prior written notice to the regional review team members, or upon the written request by at least 5 regional review team members to the co-chairs.
-Meetings may be held by virtual meeting format during a public health emergency or disaster proclamation declared by the Governor, or at the discretion of the co-chairs. - (d) Members of regional review teams are not entitled to compensation, but may receive reimbursement for actual expenses incurred in the performance of their duties, subject to the availability of State or local funds for such purposes.
+Former members are eligible for reappointment after the expiration of at least 12 months following their last date of service. - Section 60.
+Regional review team quorum; meetings; compensation. - (a) All members of the regional review team are voting members.
+A majority of the members of the regional review team shall constitute a quorum. - (b) At the first meeting and at subsequent meetings when terms expire, the regional review team shall elect 2 co-chairs and a secretary and may elect any other officers the voting members deem necessary to carry out the duties and responsibilities of the Commission. - 24 (c) Each regional review team shall meet at least 25 quarterly on a date and at a time and location determined by

-Section 65.
-Duties and responsibilities of the regional domestic violence fatality review team.

-- (a) Each regional review team shall carry out the following duties and responsibilities: - (1) Form a regional review team in accordance with Sections 50 and 55. - (2) Report the names, professional titles, if applicable, and business contact information of each review team member to the Statewide Committee and inform the Statewide Committee in a timely manner of any changes to the membership of the regional review team. - (3) Create a secure system of maintaining and storing minutes, correspondence, and confidential information related to the regional review team and the domestic violence fatality reviews. - (4) Ensure that each member of the regional review team participates in trainings and technical assistance provided by the Statewide Committee and other professionals. - (5) Meet at least quarterly and maintain minutes of the business conducted by the regional review team at each meeting. - (6) Establish priorities for reviewing eligible cases that consider, in part, demographic and case type diversity.
+- 1 the co-chairs.
+Additional meetings may be convened by the - 2 co-chairs upon at least 7 days prior written notice to the - 3 regional review team members, or upon the written request by - 4 at least 5 regional review team members to the co-chairs. - 5 Meetings may be held by virtual meeting format during a public - 6 health emergency or disaster proclamation declared by the - 7 Governor, or at the discretion of the co-chairs. - 8 (d) Members of regional review teams are not entitled to - 9 compensation, but may receive reimbursement for actual - 10 expenses incurred in the performance of their duties, subject - 11 to the availability of State or local funds for such purposes. - 12 Section 65.
+Duties and responsibilities of the regional - domestic violence fatality review team. - 14 (a) Each regional review team shall carry out the - following duties and responsibilities: - 16 (1) Form a regional review team in accordance with - 17 Sections 50 and 55. - 18 (2) Report the names, professional titles, if - 19 applicable, and business contact information of each - 20 review team member to the Commission and inform the - 21 Commission in a timely manner of any changes to the - 22 membership of the regional review team. - 23 (3) Create a secure system of maintaining and storing - 24 minutes, correspondence, and confidential information - 25 related to the regional review team and the domestic